 Maureen Elias is an Army veteran, military spouse, and mother to three children.
-She is currently pursuing her masters degree in mental health counseling at Bowie State University where she serves in various campus organizations and honor societies.
-She was selected as Fort Meade’s 2017 Base Spouse of the Year for her advocacy efforts and service to her community.
+She is currently serving as the Assistant Director of The Veterans Health Council of Vietnam Veterans of America.
+She was selected as 2017 Armed Forces Insurances Fort Meade Base Spouse of the Year for her advocacy efforts and service to her community.
 To follow her journey in advocating for adjunctive therapies for the treatment of PTSD, check in with her Facebook page:

 Read below about Tyson, Dave, and Joel’s journeys as HGVA Fellows.

 High Ground Veterans Advocacy is a high-speed low-drag organization born from the passions of five veterans who were…medium.com

 With a High Ground Veteran Advocacy(HGVA) fellowship, you get an opportunity to learn from other veterans who know how…medium.com